YairHalberstadt/stronginject/docs/Registration/RegistrationOptions.md

 #### DoNotDecorate

-Dont apply decorators to any instances resolved using this registration
+Don't apply decorators to any instances resolved using this registration

 ## Combining options